30 Best Summer Party Ideas for the Ultimate Backyard Bash (2026)

 8. Watermelon Everything Station

-Serve watermelon in multiple forms: classic wedge slices, watermelon cubes on sticks for easy eating, watermelon and feta skewers with a drizzle of balsamic glaze, watermelon agua fresca in a glass dispenser, and for adults, a pitcher of watermelon margaritas.
-If you are feeling ambitious, carve a watermelon into a basket shape and fill it with a fruit salad.
+Watermelon is the unofficial fruit of summer, and dedicating a whole station to it is unexpected and delightful.
+Serve it in multiple forms: classic wedges, cubes on sticks, watermelon-feta skewers with balsamic glaze, watermelon agua fresca in a dispenser, and for adults, a pitcher of watermelon margaritas.
+Feeling ambitious?
+Carve a melon into a basket and fill it with fruit salad.

 Activities and Games Everyone Loves